mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

 - minWireVersion: absent or an integer.
 - maxWireVersion: absent or an integer.
 - topologyVersion: absent, null, or a topologyVersion document.

+A "pool" object represents a correct connection pool for a given server.
+It has the following keys:

+- generation: The pool's generation number, like `0`.

 In monitoring tests, an "outcome" contains a list of SDAM events that should have been published by the client as a result of processing ismaster responses